aedoran/connect4/README.md

 ## Development

-A minimal Go HTTP server is provided under `cmd/api`.
+A minimal Fiber web server is provided under `cmd/api`.
 Run it with:

 ```bash
 make dev
 ```

 The server exposes a single `GET /healthz` endpoint that returns `{"status":"ok"}`.
+It includes structured request logging and shuts down gracefully when interrupted.

 Run tests with `make test` and lint with `make lint`.
 Build a Docker image using `make docker-build`.